Christina Miller: Early life

 Christina Cruikshank Miller (Chrissie Miller) was born in 1899 in Coatbridge, Scotland to a stationmaster and was the eldest of two sisters.
 She suffered from measles and rubella at the age of five, causing her hearing to become damaged which became progressively worse throughout her life.
-Christina became interested in studying chemistry after reading a magazine article which showed industrial analytical chemistry as a potential career choice for women.
+Miller became interested in studying chemistry after reading a magazine article which showed industrial analytical chemistry as a potential career choice for women.
 Originally she had hopes to pursue a career in teaching but unfortunately her disabilities prevented this.

 Education

-Christina simultaneously studied on a three-year degree course at Edinburgh University (1917-1920) and a four-year diploma course at Heriot-Watt College (1917-1921), now Heriot-Watt University, which took the form of evening classes during the First World War, during this period she was one of only three women to get a diploma in chemistry.
+Miller simultaneously studied on a three-year degree course at Edinburgh University (1917-1920) and a four-year diploma course at Heriot-Watt College (1917-1921), now Heriot-Watt University, which took the form of evening classes during the First World War, during this period she was one of only three women to get a diploma in chemistry.
 In 1920 she graduated from Edinburgh University with a BSc with special distinction, won the class medal and was awarded the Vans Dunlop Scholarship which allowed her to undertake research for her PhD.
 She then went on to graduate from Heriot-Watt College in 1921.
 She approached Professor Sir James Walker in 1920 in the hopes of working under him at Edinburgh University and he instructed her to return in 1921 once she had learned German as much of the important literature of the time was written in German.
 In 1951 she was the only woman among the 25 first fellows of Heriot-Watt University.